 About

-The ANTICOV clinical trial responds to the urgent need to identify treatments that can be used to treat mild and moderate cases of COVID-19 early and prevent spikes in hospitalizations that could overwhelm fragile and already overburdened health systems in low-resource settings.
+The ANTICOV clinical trial aimed to respond to the need to identify treatments that could be used to treat mild and moderate cases of COVID-19 early and prevent spikes in hospitalizations that could overwhelm fragile and already overburdened health systems in low-resource settings.

 The trial was launched in September 2020 in 13 countries by the ANTICOV consortium.
-The consortium currently includes 26 prominent global research and development (R&D) organizations, coordinated by DNDi.
+The consortium included 27 prominent global research and development (R&D) organizations, coordinated by DNDi.

 Participating countries